 Step 5 – Work with your primary authority to nominate the partnership

 Your primary authority will start an online application in the Primary Authority Register.
 You will then receive an email inviting you to log on to the Register and complete the application.
 This sets out basic information about your business and the kind of relationship you wish to have with your primary authority.

-When you have completed the application it is received by Regulatory Delivery, which checks the form and arranges for nomination by the Secretary of State.
+When you have completed the application it is received by the Office for Product Safety and Standards (OPS&S), which checks the form and arranges for nomination by the Secretary of State.
 Once that’s confirmed, you’ll be notified by email and your partnership will appear on the Primary Authority Register.

 Step 6 – Make sure that details are kept up to date when things change